Skip to main content

 • Grit

-The course emphasizes clinical and communication skills, foundational science concepts, life-long learning, and professional identity formation.
-Students experience a variety of learning methods that will be employed throughout their education, including problem-based learning, simulation, team- based learning, standardized patients, and clinical immersion with reflective practice.
+The course emphasizes clinical and communication skills, foundational science concepts, self-directed learning, and professional identity formation.
+Students will be exposed to a variety of learning modalities that will be employed throughout their education, including problem-based learning, simulation, team- based learning, standardized patient encounters, and reflective practice.
 Community is fostered through intensive team-building exercises and learning within students’ Learning Communities and Houses.

 Essentials 1.1, 1.2, and 1.3

 In the Essentials series, students will embark on a journey through the fundamental principles of medical science and develop critical thinking skills essential for their future careers as healthcare professionals.
-The courses will focus on the integration of basic sciences, including anatomy, physiology, biochemistry, and cell biology, to foster a comprehensive understanding of the human body's structure and function.
-Active learning techniques, including problem-based learning (PBL), team-based learning (TBL), and evidence-based medicine (EBM), will be employed to engage students in practical scenarios, encouraging them to analyze and solve medical cases collaboratively.
-By the end of the series, students will possess a solid grasp of essential medical concepts and be equipped with critical thinking skills that will serve as a solid foundation for their medical education.
+The courses will focus on the integration of foundational sciences, including anatomy, physiology, genetics and pathology, to foster a comprehensive understanding of the human body's structure and function.
+Active learning techniques, including problem-based learning (PBL) and team-based learning (TBL), will be employed to engage students in practical scenarios, encouraging them to analyze and solve medical cases collaboratively.
+By the end of the series, students will possess a solid grasp of essential medical concepts and critical thinking skills that will serve as a solid foundation for their medical education.

 Doctoring 1.1, 1.2, 1.3